 Jon’s degree is a B.S. in Environmental Toxicology from the University of California, Davis, which underscores his commitment to protecting the natural environment and ensuring a safe and sustainable project.

-Sara serves on the Advancement Committee.
+Jon serves on the Facilities Committee.

 Monique Schaulis